-A one month scholarship to Japan is available to a young Australian national to help promote goodwill between the two countries.
-Candidates should be full-time undergraduate students aged between 20 and 24, and preferably in their third or fourth year.
+A three week scholarship to Japan is available to a young Australian national to help promote goodwill between the two countries.
+Candidates should be full-time undergraduate students in their first degree course who have not previously been to Japan.
 The successful student will travel to Japan during November and December.
 Application forms close mid-July.